MonarchStore/monarchs/README.md

 The hierarchy is then defined as: `continents` -> `countries` -> `states` -> `cities`

 A hierarchical data store enforces all elements to have a parent of the predefined type.
-In our example domain described above, countries cannot exist without a parent continent, and cities cannot be direct children of a country.
+In our example domain described above, countries cannot exist without a parent continent, and cities cannot be created as direct children of a country.

 A hierarchical data store makes it simple to query the stored entities and their relationships.
 To get a country's properties along with the states of that country and the cities in those states, an application issues a query with the `countries` label, the country's ID and a depth parameter set to 2.

 ## Why use a hierarchical data store? ##
 Some applications can represent their data model as a hierarchy of entities.
 A specialized data store can take advantage of optimized data structures, simplify the query model and reduce application development time and complexity.

-Relational database can be slow since joins are performed at query time.
+Relational database, such as MySQL or PostgreSQL, can be slow since joins are performed at query time.
 Moreover, they often require the application to make a trade-off between making multiple round trips or repeating the joinned data when a query involves many tables.

-Graph databases perform fast joins with hard-links, but provide too much flexibility.
+Graph databases, such as Neo4J or OrientDB, perform fast joins with hard-links, but provide too much flexibility.
 In a graph database, any vertex can be linked to any other vertex of any type and vertices can be created even without a parent vertex to attach to.
 A hierarchical data store enforces every newly created entity to have a parent.
 Top level entities are created under the "root" entity.

 Applications querying a graph databases must construct a query string.
 These graph queries, in essence, redundantly redeclare the realtionships of the elements in the hierarchy.
 There is a neglible but existent step for the graph databases to parse this query on every request.

-Key-Value stores provide the fastest reads when all data is stored as a JSON blob, but frequently modifying a deeply nested value becomes an inneficient and perhaps complex task.
+Key-Value stores, such as Redis or Riak KV, provide the fastest reads when all data is stored as a JSON blob, but frequently modifying a deeply nested value becomes an inneficient and perhaps complex task.

-Document stores need to make multiple round trips to get the child entities.
+Document stores, such as MongoDB or Elasticsearch, need to make multiple round trips to get the child entities.
 The alternative is to store all the data into a single, highly-nested document, which is inneficient to update, and so large that it can be difficult to work with.

 ## KingDB Features ##
 - Queries can return any entity in any of the hierarchy levels.